The Table (restaurant)

 The Table is a restaurant at Colaba, Mumbai, India, known for serving San Francisco style globally inspired cuisine.
 It was established by Jay Yousuf and Gauri Devidayal in early 2011.

 History

 The Table, was established by Jay Yousuf and Gauri Devidayal in early 2011, located around the corner from the famous Taj Hotel in Colaba.
 They teamed up with the San Francisco Bay area's consultant chef Joey Altman and executive chef Alex Sanchez.
 Chef Alex aims to procure ingredients from local sources, he does also use some imported products.
 In 2014, The Timeout Mumbai awarded The Table restaurant as the best restaurant in India.

-Cuisine and Decor
+Cuisine and decor

 The Table serves global cuisine which ranges from American, Japanese, Italian, French, Chinese and Thai.
 The Table's menu changes almost every day.
-The Signature Boneless Chicken Wings, The Table Burger and Zucchini Spaghetti are the most requested items at The Table.

 The trade mark of The Table is the 20-foot long Burma teak community dining table placed near the bar.
 The owners worked closely with architect Tarik Currimbhoy who helped design The Table.